Methods of proof

 -

 - Counterexamples: The previous proof methods showed how to prove that a statement is true.
-To prove a statement of the form $\forall x\;P(x)$ is false, we need only find one $a$ such that $P(a)$ is false.
-Such an $a$ is called a counterexample.
+To prove a statement of the form ∀xP(x) is false, we need only find one a such that P(a) is false.
+Such an a is called a counterexample.

 -